All Episodes

 If we're in charge of the purse, why can't we stop the payment on those checks that are going over there?

-That's that's pretty much my question.
+That's pretty much my question.

-Look, I understand people, you know, some people are mad at the new speaker, Mike Johnson, with these two separate CRs, but the plan is to get back to the proper order, which is appropriations bills.
+Look, I understand people, you know, some people are mad at the new speaker, Mike Johnson, with these two separate CRs.

 The fiscal year for our government ends September 30th.

-The new fiscal year begins October one, and going forward, he has pledged and promised, and we're gonna hold him accountable for it, that he will have the appropriations bills done on time, vote on them on time, so we avoid these continuing resolutions and these insane omnibus bills like we got last holiday season.
+And going forward, he has pledged and promised, and we're going to hold him accountable for it, that he will have the appropriations bills done on time, vote on them on time, so we avoid these continuing resolutions and these insane omnibus bills like we got last holiday season.

-That's not gonna happen this holiday season.
+That's not going to happen this holiday season.

 That's maybe the one plus out of all of this.

-There's too many moderate Republicans out there, rhino republicans that don't have any principles.
+There's too many moderate Republicans out there, rhino Republicans that don't have any principles.

 I concur with that, sir.